RamilZohrabli/Java-Practice/README.md

 ## Task2
 I used `try` and `catch` blocks for showing the `IllegalArgumentException` error.
 When the user include negative number, the program automaticly says `Negative input is included`.
 Also it is not mandatory to use `try` and `catch`.
 And handling exceptions in the main method allows programmer to catch and handle these exceptions before they cause your program to terminate unexpectedly.
 So the reason I think is that, it guarantees the code's reliability and robustness

+## Task3
+I copy pasted `Invoice` class from `week03` folder and modified its methods.
+I included the `IllegalArgumentException`.
+If the quantity and the price of item is negative, the program will show the message that `Quantity cannot be negative` and `Price per item cannot be negative` relatively

+## Task4
+I copied `Customer` and its subclass `Amount` classes from week05 folder and I changed functionality.
+I created `InvalidAmountException` for handling the error.
+If included the withdraw amount is more than the balance, the program shows the message: "Withdrawal amount cannot be more than the balance"